 The AMD Athlon X4 860K may be the best budget CPU for gaming and at such a price, it gives quite a performance.
 With 2 cores (4 threads) and a clock speed of 3.75GHz, it surpasses the performance of Intel’s Pentium processors, which are a little pricier than this one with slower clock speeds.
 The AMD Athlon X4 860K does not have integrated graphics, which brings its price down under $100 and when you buy this, you can save money for a very nice cooler and a very good graphics card to get really nice gaming performance.
 We cannot guarantee if this processor can work for you at a long stretch, so you may need to change it after a few years for a higher performance model.

 9. AMD FX-8300

 It is no surprise that AMD has better lower end CPUs than Intel.
-That is because Intel focuses more on their mid-ranged or higher end CPUs which gives an opportunity for AMD to show what it can do with cheaper CPUs.
-The AMD FX-8300 is a quad core CPU (8 threads) with a clock speed of 3.3GHz (4.2GHz max) which gives great performance with a price and power not even Intel’s Core i3 can match.
+That is because Intel focuses more on their mid-range or higher end CPUs which gives an opportunity for AMD to show what it can do with cheaper CPUs.
+The AMD FX-8300 is a quad-core CPU (8 threads) with a clock speed of 3.3GHz (4.2GHz max) which gives the great performance with a price and power, not even Intel’s Core i3 can match.
 If you get a nice cooler and a robust graphics card with this CPU, you can play many new games at higher settings.